officelearn/azure-docs.sv-se/articles/cosmos-db/table-sdk-dotnet.md

 * Synkron API: er kan nu köra på trådpoolen med SynchronizationContext.

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0
-* Lägga till TableQueryMaxItemCount, TableQueryEnableScan, TableQueryMaxDegreeOfParallelism och TableQueryContinuationTokenLimitInKb i TableRequestOptions
+* Add TableQueryMaxItemCount, TableQueryEnableScan, TableQueryMaxDegreeOfParallelism, and TableQueryContinuationTokenLimitInKb to TableRequestOptions
 * Felkorrigeringar

 ### <a name="a-name100100"></a><a name="1.0.0"/>1.0.0